 Parents planning to have a child baptized must first call the Rectory during office hours to schedule an appointment for the Baptismal intake.
 This must take place 1 month prior to Baptism.
 No baptisms are scheduled during Lent.

 The Eucharist, or Communion, is both a sacrifice and a meal.
 We believe in the real presence of Jesus, who died for our sins.
 As we receive Christ’s Body and Blood, we also are nourished spiritually and brought closer to God.
 First Eucharist classes are offered to children of all ages, 1st grade through High School.
 Two years of classes are required.
 Classes begin in September, registration is ongoing.
-Classes take place at both Our Lady of Presentation on Saturday morning, and Our Lady of Mercy on Friday afternoon or Saturday morning.
+Classes take place at both Our Lady of Presentation on Saturday mornings.

 Confessions are by appointment only.
 Please call the office to schedule one with our priest.